binarymist/BinaryMistBlog/content/talk/chcon-2016.md

 title = "Conference - Christchurch Hacker Con" time_start = 2016-11-12T09:00:00
 time_end = 2016-11-12T18:30:00
 abstract = "CHCon is a conference for security professionals and hackers in Christchurch, NZ.
 Training and CTF will be run on Saturday 12th November 2016 and presentations on Sunday 13th November 2016.
-That's the weekend before Kiwicon.
-All conference events will be held at Ara Institute of Canterbury on Madras St - opposite Winnie Bagoes." abstract_short = "" event = "Christchurch Hacker Con (CHCon)" event_url = "https://2016.chcon.nz/" location = "Christchurch New Zealand"
+That's the weekend before [Kiwicon](/talk/kiwicon-2016-workshop-holistic-info-sec-for-web-developers-intense/).
+All conference events will be held at Ara Institute of Canterbury on Madras St - opposite Winnie Bagoes." abstract_short = "" event = "CHCon" event_url = "https://2016.chcon.nz/" location = "Christchurch New Zealand"